EmeraldZ64/ITCS-4230-RatRace-Repo/ReadMe.txt

 END GOAL:
-Get an approval rating higher than 50% to win!
+Get an approval rating above 50% to win!
 Show your fellow rodents you are the best rodent to be mayor by completing quests, discussing policy, and showing that you know your history.

 HOW TO PLAY:
 Use WASD keys to move around the town.
 Use E to interact with characters or other objects.
 Use space or E to skip dialogue.
 Use up/down arrow keys to move between dialogue choices and enter to select.